carolynw25/XYZGator/Sprint1.md

 # Issues Addressed
-- The installation of GO and its accompanying libraries, Gorilla Mux and GORM -
+- The installation of GO and its accompanying libraries, Gorilla Mux and GORM
+- The backend portion of the login page
+-

 # Successfully Completed Issues